akimpson/aPassword-Generator/README.md

 ## Description

 HTML, CSS, and Javascript were used to create this application. <br>
-Initially, upon a click of the Generate Password button, the user is propmted to answer a series of prompts.
+Initially, upon a click of the Generate Password button, the user is propmted to answer a series of prompts regarding password criteria.

-- The password can include symbols, numbers, lowercase, and uppercase letters.
+- The password can include special characters, numbers, lowercase, and uppercase letters.
 - The password length should be between 8 and 128 characters.

-  After answering all questions via the window prompts, a password will be automatically and randomly generated.
+After answering all questions via the window prompts, a password will be automatically and randomly generated matching the selected criteria.
+The password will then be displayed on the webpage.

 ## 🔗 Links